 Category: Collaborative Resources

-It would be difficult to create a ten-list without mentioning some of Google’s continually evolving Google Collaboration Tools for Education and Business.
+It would be difficult to create a ten-list without mentioning some of Google’s continually evolving Google for Education Tools for Education and Business.
 Google has created a compelling infrastructure for a variety of collaboration tools.
 Some of the tools relevant to collaborative learning include: Google Docs (word processing, spreadsheets, forms and presentations); Google Sites (team website creation); Google Video (add comments, tags and ratings); Google Conversations (for integrating discussions) and Google Wave (combines email, Instant Messaging, Wikis and photo sharing), which has limited availability at the time of this writing.

 The key advantage to Google Apps is that all the software runs in a web browser, so that users with permission can view and edit the documents.
 The collaborative environment this creates encourages people to share knowledge and learn from each other, to engage in peer review and to generate content in a collective manner.